 The forest was my playground.
-The people of my country suffered greatly under communist rule when I was a child.
-As hard as life was at that time, I was very fortunate.
+When I was growing up the people of my country suffered terrible hardships under communist rule.
+As hard as life was for my people, I was very fortunate.
 I grew up in the forest.
 My Father worked as a Forest Ranger, he was in charge of administering and protecting 1000 hectors of forest.
-Nobody was allowed in this forest, as it was off-limits to all except the countries communist ruler.
-General Secretary Ceausesu and his wife would visit every year to hunt and camp.
 We lived in a small house in the middle of the forest and were self-sufficient.
 As a young girl, my parents encouraged me to learn about nature for myself.
 I spent most of my days exploring.
+Nobody was allowed in this forest.
+It was off-limits to all except the country`s communist ruler.
+Ceausesu and his wife would visit every year to hunt and camp.

 I loved my forest.
 The animals, birds, trees, grass, rivers and lakes were my constant playmates.
-I observed the seasons, new life and death, I watched the grass grow, I watched the waters flow, I watched the stars at night and saw violent storms.
-I saw how the rocks, wind, water, sky, animals, plants and insects interacted together.
+I observed the seasons, new life and death, I watched the grass grow, I watched the water flow, I watched the stars at night and saw violent storms.
+I saw how the rocks, wind, water, sky, animals, plants and insects interact together.
 I could feel energy flowing from the nature around me and I slowly learned that all of nature is connected.
 Up to this point I had very little interaction with anyone from the outside.
 I had a free mind and spirit and had not been programed by society.
 The forest provided everything we needed.
-I was rich in the things that really matter then, but many years would pass before I realized it.
+I was wealthy then, but it would be many years until I would understand this.

 When it was time for me to begin school, my parents had to send me to the city.
 They arranged for a woman to look after me and make sure I was okay.
 She turned out to be an alcoholic, and I had to take care of her.
 I had to live in a very big house in the city by myself.